SCIKIQ/scikiq-data-platform/README.md

 # SCIKIQ Data Platform

-SCIKIQ is an **AI-powered, no-code data management platform** designed to unify and streamline enterprise data operations.
+SCIKIQ is an **SCIKIQ is a unified data operating system that helps enterprises build their AI readiness layer.** designed to unify and streamline enterprise data operations.
 It functions as a comprehensive **Data Fabric**, enabling organizations to integrate, govern, curate, and visualize data across diverse systems and environments.

 ---